by Fredric Nord

 If this world is so faithfully stuck with the same issues (well sure, different clothing) that has plagued humanity across the entire known history, is it really so far-fetched to say that it might just be adapting to meet our desires?
 Not to say that we actually want the bad stuff, but do we really want the issues to be resolved?
 Are we just bad at life, or do we find some strange joy in issues?

 I was trying to put my finger on this feeling of kinship between beauty, love and silence.
 It led me to the wagon-wheel effect – obviously – which you might have seen in those old westerns, bless their hearts.
 What usually happens is that the wheel appears to move backwards but it can also look like it’s standing still.
 This happens when the frame rate of the film coincides with the position of the wheel spokes.
-If the wheel is in the same position in every frame it looks like it stands still, even if the spokes are changing positions between frames.
+If the wheel is in the same position in every frame it appears not to move, even though the spokes are changing positions between frames.
 Using this as a metaphor paints a picture: When the ‘subject’ is perfectly aligned with the ‘object’, time stops and order ensues.

-Symmetry, which is the most comforting experience our senses can have, is nothing but a metaphor of our own disappearance as separate individuals.
-Separate from whatever nature extends through us all.
+Symmetry, which is the most comforting experience our senses can have, is nothing but a metaphor of our own disappearance as separate individuals. ’Separate’ from whatever nature extends through us all.
 Call it what you will – we’re in this together by any name.
 The Big Bang created equal amounts of matter and anti-matter and they should have immediately extinguished each other on that account.
-But strangely somehow that didn’t happen: Symmetry broke and matter won by the tiniest fraction.
+But strangely somehow that didn’t happen: symmetry broke and matter won by the tiniest fraction.
 The Universe exists because of this subtle discrepancy.
-Injustice is a water we may choose to breathe, and the joy of beauty is an erotics of annihilation.
+Injustice is – thus – a water we may choose to breathe and the joy of beauty is an erotics of annihilation.
 It completes us.
 We shall be released and it’s kind of scary.
 Nothing terrifies me the way love does.

 Fredric Nord is a writer and photographer living in Karlstad, Sweden.
 He enjoys basic forms of magic – like watching dogs run as fast as they can, the potential of charcoal on paper or the alchemy of a single violin emanating out of silence.
 His work has appeared in Phases Magazine, Phosmag, Mutantspace, Burning House Press and in print via Antler Press.
 Fredric is currently writing at length about vision as silence or poetry and how it may be utilised as an act of love.